 Internal Quality Assurance

 PAC University is committed to providing the highest quality of education.
-The university has established an Internal Quality Assurance mechanism led by senior management appointees.
-Mr. Daniel Mulinge Nthenge is currently responsible for developing quality assurance mechanisms and overseeing their implementation in coordination with the respective heads of departments across the university.
+The University has established an Internal Quality Assurance mechanism led by senior management appointees.
+Dr. Daniel Mulinge Nthenge is the current Director of Quality Assurance.
+He is responsible for developing quality assurance mechanisms and overseeing their implementation in coordination with the respective Heads of Departments across the University.

 The Quality Assurance Directorate is responsible for ensuring that all awards are consistent and comparable in standard to similar academic awards granted throughout the Kenya.
 Our internal Quality Assurance and Standards procedures are based on the notion of a self-critical community, where staff are actively engaged in ensuring and improving the quality of programmes offered within the University.
 External quality assurance mechanisms also check on the quality and standards of the University’s academic provision within the provision of Commission for University Education in Kenya.

 The University Directorate of Quality Assurance serve to inform and satisfy the Academic Committee of the Council that the quality and standards of its taught courses and programmes are secure.
 The PAC University quality standards are clearly stipulated in:

 Our Internal quality assurance mechanisms in ensure that all:-

 • All academic programmes and courses within are subject to formal approval, systematic monitoring, and periodic review

 • Any changes of the academic program must first be authorised, i.e. approved in principle through the academic development planning process